 When we manage Client assets in held-away accounts, as described in Item 4 above, those assets are included with other managed assets in the asset-based fee calculation.
 We do not deduct fees attributable to held-away accounts directly from assets in those accounts.
 Instead, we either deduct these fees from one or more other Client accounts or request the Client to pay us using check or electronic funds transfer.
 Regardless of the method of payment, fees for held-away accounts are calculated like fees for other managed assets, as a percentage (%) of the average daily market value during the quarter that the Client's assets are managed by Meritor Capital.
-Fee calculations for held-away accounts are order management system provided by Pontera (formerly FeeX) to manage assets in held-away accounts.
+Fee calculations for held-away accounts are based on the asset values determined by the account custodian.
+We currently use an order management system provided by Pontera (formerly FeeX) to manage assets in held-away accounts.

 Accounts initiated during a calendar quarter will be charged a pro-rated fee based on the number of days remaining in the billing period.
 Clients may terminate their engagement with us without fee or penalty within five days of signing an Advisory Agreement.
 After those five days have elapsed, an account may be terminated with written notice at least 30 calendar days in advance.
 Because fees are paid in arrears, no refund will be needed upon termination of the account.
-For accounts terminated during a calendar quarter, earned but unpaid fees will be charged to the Client on a pro-rate basis, based on the number of days that elapsed during the billing period before termination.
+For accounts terminated during a calendar quarter, earned but unpaid fees will be charged to the Client on a pro-rata basis, based on the number of days that elapsed during the billing period before termination.